bellmountain/chunkyspider/README.md

-# jobcrawler
+# chunkyspider
-Webcrawler that looks for hidden job postings in the source code
+Webcrawler libary using fetch api streams and parses on a chunkbasis for more speed